tdfree84/data-science/README.md

 Top selections of my Data Science work.

 ### About
-Work done by me with Data Science.
+Work done with Data Science.

 ### Environment
 * Jupyter-Hub